 - Income earned by enterprises from carrying out new investment projects in regions with difficult socio-economic conditions.

 - Income earned by enterprises from carrying out new investment projects, including production of high-grade steel, production of energy saving products, production of machinery or equipment used to serve agricultural, forestry, fishery, or salt production, production of irrigational equipment, production and refinement of foodstuff for cattle, poultry, or aquatic products, and development of traditional trades.

 - Income earned by enterprises that carry out new investment projects in industrial zones (except for industrial zones located in regions with favourable socio-economic conditions).

-From 1 January 2018, certain incentives including a lower CIT rate will be granted to small and medium enterprise (SMEs) (various criteria applied to be considered as SMEs).
+From 1 January 2018, certain incentives, including a lower CIT rate, will be granted to small and medium enterprises (SMEs) (various criteria applied to be considered as SMEs).